Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Respond to faculty/staff correspondence within 48 hours (about 2 days) of receipt.

-• Recurrent issues may lead to referral to a KHSC-KansasCOM administrator related to professionalism.
+• Recurrent issues may lead to referral to a KHSU-KansasCOM administrator related to professionalism.

-• Be aware of all information disseminated by KHSC-KansasCOM.
+• Be aware of all information disseminated by KHSU-KansasCOM.

-• Comply with all KHSC-KansasCOM policies within communications.
+• Comply with all KHSU-KansasCOM policies within communications.

-• Keep contact information, including mailing address and telephone numbers, updated with KHSC-KansasCOM.
+• Keep contact information, including mailing address and telephone numbers, updated with KHSU-KansasCOM.

 • Understand that emails to faculty and staff members which are sent after 5 p.m. may not be answered until the next business day.